medplum/medplum/packages/docs/docs/auth/methods/index.md

 The [Client Credentials](/docs/auth/methods/client-credentials) flow is the recommended authentication pattern for this kind of integration.
 Each server can manage credentials and tokens, and use the Medplum SDK to authenticate.
 Using the [Typescript SDK](/docs/sdk/classes/MedplumClient), maintain an instance of `MedplumClient` as part of your running application and use the [startClientLogin](docs/sdk/classes/MedplumClient#startclientlogin) call to start an [active login](/docs/sdk/classes/MedplumClient#getactivelogin).
 The client will continue to refresh the connection if it is in active use, storing the access token in memory on the server.

-Using the client credentials flow requires the server environment to cache the Medplum access token.
+Client credentials access token should be stored in session state and reused.
+Client credential flow is rate limited, so frequently requesting tokens will lead to service degradation.
 This may not be possible in some stateless server environments, and Medplum supports [Basic Auth](https://www.medplum.com/docs/sdk/classes/MedplumClient#setbasicauth) to support these use cases.

 ## Device/Host